 DIRECTIVE ACTION RESPONSE BC Hydro will work to implement the Integrated Resource Plan approved by the Shareholder.
 BC Hydro will file the Final Draft Integrated Resource Plan submission with government August 2013.
 Consistent with the recommendations of the BC Hydro Review Panel, BC Hydro will continue to work to find cost savings and maintain competitive rates by efficiently and responsibly managing the business.
 BC Hydro has committed to implementing all of the Panel's recommendations and is providing regular progress reports to the Shareholder.
 We are making good progress on all of the recommendations.
-BC Hydro is on track to have 42 of the 50 recommendations completed by the end of the fiscal year.
-All but one of the recommendations which is related to the BCTC integration and collaboration between departments to achieve efficiencies in work delivery will be implemented by fiscal 2014.
-The timing for the completion of this recommendation is dependent on the implementation of the Transmission and Distribution Transformation Project which is forecast to be completed by fiscal 2015.
+BC Hydro completed 44 of the 50 recommendations by the end of March 2013.
+By the end of fiscal 2014, BC Hydro is expecting to complete the remaining six recommendations.
 Work in collaboration with the Shareholder to ensure that adequate supplies of electricity are available to support new investments in liquefied natural gas and mines, consistent with Canada Starts Here: The BC Jobs Plan .
 BC Hydro will work with the Shareholder to ensure an adequate and reliable source of electricity for new investments in liquefied natural gas and mines.
 BC Hydro will advance Site C through the environmental assessment process, including consultation and input by the public, Aboriginal groups, communities in the region, property owners and stakeholders.
 BC Hydro-led consultations for Site C are proceeding to ensure regulatory timelines are met, and will be coordinated with other Natural Resource Sector consultations being undertaken by the Shareholder.
-The Site C Clean Energy Project is in the early stages of a harmonized environmental assessment process by federal and provincial regulatory agencies, which includes a joint review panel.
-The environmental assessment for Site C will be thorough and independent.
-In addition, there will be multiple opportunities for timely and meaningful consultation and input by the public, Aboriginal groups, communities, property owners and stakeholders.
+The Site C Clean Energy Project is undergoing a cooperative environmental assessment process by federal and provincial regulatory agencies, which will include an independent joint review panel.
+The environmental assessment process includes multiple opportunities for participation by the public, Aboriginal groups, governments, and other interested stakeholders.